brynn-mckintuck/CISC-Group53-PaperSummarizer-/modules/02_sectionloop.md

    - Use start/end markers to slice text.
    - If invalid indices or empty slice → flag as **missing**, summary = “Section missing or empty.”

-2. **Summarize (by summary level)**
-   - **If `summary_level = "short"`:**
-     - Produce a 1–2 sentence summary focusing on objectives and key results.
-     - No bullet points or expansion.
-   - **If `summary_level = "detailed"`:**
-     - Produce a short paragraph (~150–200 words) capturing objectives, methods, results, and limitations.
-     - Append 3–5 bullet key points summarizing specific facts or findings.
+2. **Summarize**
+   - Focus on: objectives, approach, core results, limitations, key takeaways.
-   - Anchor content to explicit phrases, numbers, and named entities found in the span.
+   - Anchor to explicit phrases, numbers, named entities found in the span.
-   - Enforce ≤300 words total; trim without altering meaning.
+   - Enforce ≤300 words; trim if needed without altering meaning.

 3. **Constraint checks**
    - If span <50 words → flag **short**; produce minimal factual summary and defer to guardrails.